hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 We need to clone the chaincode folder from the [cc-tools-demo](https://github.com/hyperledger-labs/cc-tools-demo) repository here.

-**Note**: If you're inside the dev environment, git commands will need sudo permissions
+**Note**: If you're not inside the dev environment, git commands will need sudo permissions like the following:

 ```bash
 export ccToolsDemoPath=$FPC_PATH/samples/chaincode/cc-tools-demo